 “It was the night of the Sandy Hook attack — Dec.
 14, 2012.
 That’s how we got our start.
 My wife was a city school teacher here in Syracuse, and between the two of us, we had six children,” said Czyz.
 “And I realized on that day, even as a SWAT operator. as a homicide detective, that I couldn’t get to my kids quick enough.”

-A military veteran and police officer, Czyz knew he could do better — and teamed up with friend Tino Amodei.
+A veteran homicide detective and SWAT operator, Czyz knew he could do better — and teamed up with friend Tino Amodei.

 “We know it’s not just one solution, right?
 One solution isn’t going to make a difference.
 It’s putting many different puzzle pieces together,” said Amodei, co-founder and chief technology officer of Armoured One.